Top Links

-Radio Controlled Time
+Radio Controlled Clocks and Watches

 In the radio and TV industry, having accurate clocks in every studio is essential - to make sure that key programme junctions are hit, and to ensure that the radio and TV news happens exactly at the top of the hour.

+How do they work?
+Radio-controlled timepieces receive regular time and date updates over the air via a constantly broadcast long wave radio signal.
 Clocks on sale in the UK either receive their time signal over-the-air from Anthorn in Cumbria (MSF 60kHz), or from the DCF77 European transmitter in Mainflingen, Frankfurt, Germany.

-here.
+For details of the UK MSF service, click here.
 Note that in 2007, the UK MSF signal moved from Rugby to Anthorn in Cumbria (more)

 Here is an example of the range of self-updating clocks and timepieces available in the UK